michaelnebeling/jqmultitouch/README.md

 **Q: Can I use jQMultiTouch in my projects?**

-*A: Yes, please fork the GitHub repository and go ahead. jQMultiTouch has been released as open-source distributed under the Apache 2 Licence.*
+*A: Yes, please fork the GitHub repository and go ahead. jQMultiTouch has been released as open-source distributed under the GPLv3 (GNU Public License).*

 **Q: Why doesn't it work on my touch device?**